Demetrius81/Demetrius81/README.md

 ## Hi there 👋, my name is Dmitry Ryzhov
 ### I am a FullStack developer.
 Hi, my name is Dmitry, and I am a FullStack developer✨.
 (My main programming languages ​​are TypeScript, C#).
 I am interested in both front-end🖥 and back-end💽 development.
 I like to learn new things.
-Experience with TypeScript, HTML, CSS, Scss, Vue.js, React, ASP.NET, Spring, PostgreSQL, MySQL, Delphi, Lisp.
+Experience with TypeScript, HTML, CSS, Scss, Vue.js, React, ASP.NET, PostgreSQL, MySQL, Delphi, Lisp.
 Some experience in developing microservices🔬.
 In addition, I also have some experience with UI component libraries/frameworks.
 Well, and experience as a design engineer📐 and mechanical engineer🛠 (AutoCAD, SOLIDWORKS).
 In my free time, I study and develop myself.

 <!--